php-fig/fig-standards/proposed/simplecache.md

     const TTL_DAY = 86400;

     /**
-     * Fetched a value from the cache.
+     * Fetch a value from the cache.
      *
      * @param string $key The unique key of this item in the cache *